SuhailPurkar/Sunshine/README.md

 # Sunshine

-Sunshine is the app made during the Udacity course [Developing Android Apps: Android Fundamentals](https://www.udacity.com/course/ud853).
+Always stay ahead of the weather with this light weight app.
+Made during [Developing Android Apps: Android Fundamentals](https://www.udacity.com/course/ud853).

 ## Demo
 The gif was recorded on a Android 5.1.1 KitKat device (API Level 22).